Houzz marketplace case study: book a demo to start yours

 Houzz is a well-liked online hub and social network for individuals passionate about renovating homes and interior design, providing a wide range of inspiration, products, and services.
 If you’d like to start your own marketplace like Houzz, you’re facing a buy vs build decision.
-So before you decide to build it in-house on top of Spree open-source, consider using Vendo which is a marketplace SaaS.
-Go live, start selling, iterate.
+So before you decide to build it in-house on top of Spree open-source, consider using the feature-rich Enterprise Edition cutting your time-to-market to a few weeks.

 Build vs Buy a marketplace?